panicfarm/statbot_common/queue_imbalance.md

   - Time-weighted sliding-window mean of IB_t over an adjustable window W
   - Timestamp normalization to milliseconds and state snapshot/restore
 - Expected from the caller (application layer):
+  - Resolve tick size for the instrument (e.g., via exchange API)
-  - Provide best bid/ask, tick size, and full depth maps at each evaluation time
+  - Provide best bid/ask, resolved tick size, and full depth maps at each evaluation time
   - Decide when to invoke updates (typically on L2 updates that change top-of-book/depth)
   - Configure K, half-life, and window length; handle persistence/plotting